 So that was the start of having to kind of find another way to get my feelings out without verbalizing them… I had a few positive healthy outlets there for awhile and intermittently throughout the years but the one I landed heavily on was alcohol.

 But with even the tiny amount of distance that I’ve achieved…..
-I can see the kind of tail spin it created for me… I would drink on Friday because I have been such a long week then repeat Saturday and Sunday… Feel like crap Monday and drink to feel better and so on and so forth until Friday came around again and it started all over.
+I can see the kind of tail spin it created for me… I would drink on Friday because I have been such a long week then repeat Saturday and Sunday… Feel terrible Monday and drink in the evening to feel better and so on and so forth until Friday came around again and it started all over.

 Of course, I would complain about how I didn’t have any time to get anything done at the house or hang out with people….but I was always either drinking or recovering from drinking.